pyOpenSci/pyopensci.github.io/_posts/2022-10-24-why-should-python-open-source-matter-science.md

 Why?
 Let me provide a few reasons below:

 #### 1. Free and open source tools (FOSS) make your code simpler.

-They provide commonly needed functionality wrapped up in simple tested functions and objects that you don't need to recreate yourself.
+Free and open source tools provide commonly needed functionality wrapped up in simple tested functions and objects that you don't need to recreate yourself.

 If you are creating open workflows to process your data, you are likely using free-to-download (and use) tools - software.
 These tools make it easier for you to access, open, process and visualize your data.
 These free and open tools allow allow you to write less (complicated) code to process your data.
 Code that